From East to West Galápagos

 The Galápagos Elite has taken her maiden Galápagos cruise in June 2019.
-Her owners tell us: "When the Elite reaches the azure waters of the Galápagos Islands as the newest yacht in the islands, it will reinvent luxury, comfort and class!"
-This exciting new luxury yacht has been completely custom-designed for sailing around Galápagos.
-Her twin-hull catamaran configuration will provide guests with an extremely stable cruising experience giving guests a far smoother ride that older single-hull boats can hope to offer.
-As well as increased stability, fuel efficiency and cruising speed, the twin hu … Read more about Elite
+This exciting luxury yacht has been completely custom-designed for sailing around Galápagos.
+Her twin-hull catamaran configuration provides guests with an extremely stable cruising experience, giving guests a far smoother ride than older single-hull boats can hope to offer.
+As well as increased stability, fuel efficiency and cruising speed, the twin hulls mean guests can enjoy more space, including larger, more comfortable social areas, luxurious suites, and opulent premium suites.
+Outdoor space is also increased, includin … Read more about Elite

 Transfers to and from ship

 -25% for children < 12